CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 not override the mandatory units specified in the selected [insert type here]".
 This would mean that `IGNORE_PARSE` should be used for compliance with the standard and messages specifying wrong units should be accepted silently.
-Other places set that the tables specify "the units to be used" and that "If units are displayed, they must exactly match the units  (including lower/upper case) as specified in tables".
+Other places state that the tables specify "the units to be used" and that "If units are displayed, they must exactly match the units  (including lower/upper case) as specified in tables".
 This would mean that `STRICT_COMPLIANCE` should be used for compliance with the standard and messages specifying wrong units should be